aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Resource `SupplyConfig`

 Configuration that controls the behavior of total coin supply.
-If the field is set, coin creators are allowed to upgrade to parallelizable implementations.
+If the field<br/> is set, coin creators are allowed to upgrade to parallelizable implementations.

 <pre><code>struct SupplyConfig has key<br/></code></pre>